rguides

 )

 Each tar_target() call creates a step in your pipeline.
-The first argument is the target name (how you’ll refer to it later).
+The first argument is the target name (how you will refer to it later).
 The second argument is the R code that produces the output.
+Targets automatically detects dependencies between steps — when cleaned_data references raw_data, targets knows that changing raw_data requires recomputing cleaned_data and everything downstream of it.

 tar_make()